Symptoms, testing and self-isolation

 This will enable us to monitor for positive Covid-19 cases for track and trace purposes, and provide you with any support you may need.

-You can't get a free NHS test unless you have symptoms, or you've been asked to by your local council, or you've been told to by your hospital, or you're taking part in a government pilot project.
+You can't get a free NHS test (also known as a PCR test) unless you have symptoms, or you've been asked to by your local council, or you've been told to by your hospital, or you're taking part in a government pilot project.
 This applies even if:

 - you live with someone who has coronavirus